petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/introduction-to-promotions.md

 ---
 # Introduction to Promotions

 You can create *Promotions* in Liferay to offer promotional pricing to all customers or a set of customers.
-A Promotion visually shows the difference between a product's list price and its promotion price.
+A promotion visually shows the difference between a product's list price and its promotion price.
 This is useful to highlight the discount a customer is receiving and to support multiple prices for individuals or groups of customers.

 ![A Promotion showing difference between a product's list price and its promotion price](./introduction-to-promotions/images/01.png)